Screening for Heart Disease

 - If you want to begin a program of exercise and/or sports activity.
 Especially if you choose swimming, running, or intensive strength training.
 It is critical to check your heart health if you are interested in pursuing a sports career or achieving results.

 - If you have certain risk factors for heart disease.
 Major risk factors include diabetes, smoking, stress, sedentary lifestyle, high cholesterol, high blood pressure, family history of heart disease.
-You should discuss all of these factors with your doctor.
+You should discuss all of these factors with your physician.

 Tests to Diagnose Heart Problems